lanimall/webmethods-devsecops-projects/common/cloud-base/README-ssl-selfsigned.md

-# webmethods-devsecops-recipes - generate self signed ssl certs
+# webmethods-devsecops-recipes - SSL certs - generate self signed certs

 If you chose to generate the SSL certs for this demo, here are the general steps: